ju4nv1e1r4/ju4nv1e1r4/README.md

 ## 💼 About Me

-I am a Data Scientist with a background in financial markets, transitioning into the field of data science and artificial intelligence.
+I'm an aspiring data scientist with a background in financial markets, transitioning into the field of data science and artificial intelligence.
 With a passion for technology and a drive to leverage data to solve complex problems, I am constantly learning and applying new skills in data analysis and automation.

 ---